General questions about Azure Site Recovery

 Why can't I replicate over VPN?

 When you replicate to Azure, replication traffic reaches the public endpoints of an Azure Storage.
-Thus you can only replicate over the public internet with ExpressRoute (Microsoft peering or an existing public peering), and VPN doesn't work.
+Thus you can only replicate over the public internet or via ExpressRoute (Microsoft peering or an existing public peering).

 Can I use Riverbed SteelHeads for replication?